sharmaDeepti369/slate/source/index.html.md

 <aside class="notice">
-In case of buyer min_price & discount_price will be in response And in case of supplier orders will not be in response
+In case of buyer min_price & discount_price will be in response And in case of supplier orders will be in response
 </aside>